 - Noise detection, monitoring, and tips on how to use effectively noise exposure data

 - Health effects related to noise exposure and how to communicate in noise

 - Equipment choices and options available, including the recent technological developments

 - Selection, fitting, use, and care of hearing protectors

 Our informative, day-long seminars are designed to focus on practical and applied solutions rather than highly technical matters.
-Throughout 2018, we are hosting seminars in Anaheim, Memphis, Charlotte, Detroit, Philadelphia, and Kansas City, Missouri.
+Throughout 2019, we are hosting seminars in Kansas City, Portland, Oakland, Indianapolis, Atlanta, Houston and Baltimore.
 Register for the next event here.